Moisés Simons: Career

 Later, Simons became a concert pianist and musical director of lyric theater companies.
 He worked at the Teatro Martí, where musical comedies by Ernesto Lecuona were performed.
 He then moved to the Teatro Payret under contract to the Spanish composer, Vicente Lleó, who directed a zarzuela company with whom he toured throughout Latin American including Mexico, the Dominican Republic, Puerto Rico, and Central America.

 In 1924, Simons founded a jazz band which played on the roof garden of the Plaza Hotel in Havana.
 It consisted of piano, violin, alto and tenor saxophones, flute, banjo, double bass, drums, and timbales.
 With Simons on piano, other members included Virgilio Diego on violin, Alberto Socarrás on alto sax and flute, José Ramón Betancourt on tenor sax, and Pablo O'Farrill on double bass.
 In 1928 while still at the same venue, Simons hired the famous trumpeter, Julio Cueva, as well as vocalist and drummer, Enrique Santiesteban.
-These were top instrumentalists were garnered top fees in those times of $8 a day.
+These were top instrumentalists at the time and were garnered fees of $8 a day.

 Simons did research into the history of Cuban music publishing his articles in newspapers and magazines.
 He wrote the scores for stage shows and even several films.
 He was president of the Association of Musical Solidarity and the technical director of the Society of Wind Orchestras.

 Simons was renowned as a composer during the era of afrocubanismo, the time between World War I and World War II when the contributions of Afro-Cubans to Cuban culture were finally gaining recognition.
 Other celebrated composers during this Afro-Cuban awakening were Alejandro García Caturla, Amadeo Roldán, Ernesto Lecuona, Eliseo Grenet, Gonzalo Roig, Rodrigo Prats, and Jorge Anckermann.